-The position © is shown farther than the position ® in the display.
-However, the position © is actually at the same distance as the position a.
-The vehicle may hit the object when backing up to the position (a) if the object projects over the actual backing up course.
+The position O is shown farther than the position O in the display.
+However, the position O is actually at the same distance as the position O. The vehicle may hit the

-Models without Navigation SystemADJUSTING THE SCREEN
+Models without Navigation System ADJUSTING THE SCREEN

 The procedure for adjusting the display settings of the screen differs depending on the type of screen present on the vehicle.